cms-ml/documentation/content/inference/pytorch.md

 One way to incorporate your PyTorch models into CMSSW is through the [Open Neural Network Exchange](https://www.onnxruntime.ai/about.html) (ONNX) Runtime tool.
 In brief, ONNX supports training and inference for a variety of ML frameworks, and is currently integrated into CMSSW (see the CMS ML tutorial).
 PyTorch hosts an excellent tutorial on [exporting a model from PyTorch to ONNX](https://pytorch.org/tutorials/advanced/super_resolution_with_onnxruntime.html).
 ONNX is available in CMSSW (see a relevant [discussion](https://github.com/cms-sw/cmssw/issues/27458) in the CMSSW git repo).

 #### Example Use Cases
-The ZZ\\(\rightarrow\\)4b analysis utilizes trained PyTorch models via ONNX in CMSSW (see the corresponding [repo](https://github.com/patrickbryant/ZZ4b/blob/master/README.md)).
+The $ZZ\rightarrow 4b$ analysis utilizes trained PyTorch models via ONNX in CMSSW (see the corresponding [repo](https://github.com/patrickbryant/ZZ4b/blob/master/README.md)).
 Briefly, they run ONNX in CMSSW_11_X via the CMSSW package `PhysicsTools/ONNXRuntime`, using it to define a [multiClassifierONNX](https://github.com/patrickbryant/ZZ4b/blob/5931a21d8005683e23166c0b44b9594b52ad1126/nTupleAnalysis/interface/multiClassifierONNX.h) class.
 This multiclassifier is capable of loading pre-trained PyTorch models specified by a `modelFile` string as follows:

 ``` C++
 #include "PhysicsTools/ONNXRuntime/interface/ONNXRuntime.h"